Skip to content

 3. Click Add variable and add the following:

-• Key: SEENODE_APPLICATION_ID Value: The ID of your Seenode application.
+• Key: SEENODE_APPLICATION_ID Value: The ID of your seenode application.

-• Key: SEENODE_API_TOKEN Value: Your Seenode API token.
+• Key: SEENODE_API_TOKEN Value: Your seenode API token.

 2. Configure the GitLab CI/CD Pipeline